Generic Name: brompheniramine, chlophedianol, and pseudoephedrine (BROM fen IR a meen, KLOE fe DYE a nol, and SOO doe ee FED rin)

 Since this medicine is taken when needed, you may not be on a dosing schedule.
 If you are taking the medication regularly, take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Dicel CD (brompheniramine, chlophedianol, and pseudoephedrine)?

 This medication may cause blurred vision or impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

 Ask a doctor or pharmacist before using any other cold, allergy, cough, or sleep medicine.
-Antihistamines, decongestants, and cough suppressants are contained in many combination medicines.
-Taking certain products together can cause you to get too much of a certain drug.
-Check the label to see if a medicine contains an antihistamine, decongestant, or cough suppressant.
+Many combination medicines contain antihistamines, decongestants, and cough suppressant.
+Taking certain products together can cause you to get too much of these medicines.

 Dicel CD (brompheniramine, chlophedianol, and pseudoephedrine) side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.